bbanddd/ADDL/docs/install.md

 ```

 ### [cuDNN](https://developer.nvidia.com/cudnn)
 The cuDNN is a CUDA library used for DL compuation, the installation process is a binary copy process, one should exactly select the version basing on your environment.
-The cuDNN download and installation detail process listed below.
+The cuDNN download and installation detail process are listed below.

 **Download**<br>
-1. Download cuDNN needs register as a NVIDIA Developer.
+1. Download a cuDNN package requires registration as a NVIDIA Developer.
 Click "Join" button of the NVIDA developer [main page](https://developer.nvidia.com/) to finished the register process, if one is not assigned.
 2. Goto the cuDNN [download page](https://developer.nvidia.com/rdp/cudnn-download), and enable the check box of "cuDNN software license agreement".
 3. Select the cuDNN v7.0.5 for CUDA 9.0 as the TensorFlow requirement, and get the dropdown selections.<br><br>
 ![Figure of cuDNN Download](images/sc_install_cudnn1_en.png)
    <br><br>
-4. Get the download link of the cuDNN package from the "cuDNN v7.0.5 Library for Linux" selection, the OS selection here.
+4. Get the download url of the cuDNN package from the "cuDNN v7.0.5 Library for Linux" selection.

-Note: If your downloaded package is `cudnn-9.0-linux-x64-v7.solitairetheme8`, the suffix solitairetheme8 is Microsoft Solitaire Collection caused, rename to tgz should be fine.
+Note: If your downloaded package is named `cudnn-9.0-linux-x64-v7.solitairetheme8`, the suffix solitairetheme8 is Microsoft Solitaire Collection caused, rename it to tgz should be fine.

 **Install cuDNN Command**<br>
 ```bash